NOAA-GFDL/MDTF-diagnostics/tools/catalog_builder/doc/catalog_builder.rst

 ------
-A csv file with ESM-intake catalog entries for the target root directory(ies) in the configuration file, and a json file with the catalog column headers
+A csv file with ESM-intake catalog entries for the target root directory(ies) in the configuration file, and a json file with the catalog column headers.
+Example catalog and header files for CMIP6 dataset stored on the GFDL uda file system are located in the examples/cmip subdirectory.

 Required packages:
 ------------------